The Bankrate promise

 Term life insurance

-Term life insurance is usually an affordable solution because it is only offered for a set period of time (typically between 10 and 30 years).
-Policyholders can lock in low rates for coverage, and can even qualify for coverage despite having pre-existing conditions.
-As long as you receive treatment for your conditions and they are under control, many times term life insurance carriers will approve you for coverage even if you have a health condition.
-However, it is worth noting that your premium rates will likely be higher with a pre-existing condition than they would be without one.
+Term life insurance is usually a more affordable solution because it is only offered for a set period of time (typically between 10 and 30 years).
+Policyholders may lock in low rates for coverage and may even qualify for coverage despite having pre-existing conditions.
+However, it is worth noting that your chances of approval largely depend on the severity of your condition, and your premium will likely be higher with a pre-existing condition than they would be without one.

 Group life insurance

-Buying a life insurance policy with a pre-existing condition can be intimidating, but it doesn’t have to be impossible.
-By taking the time to understand how pre-existing conditions may impact the cost of coverage prior to shopping, you can avoid overspending on your policy.
+Buying a life insurance policy with a pre-existing condition may be intimidating, but some key steps may increase your chances of being approved for coverage.
+By taking the time to understand how pre-existing conditions may impact the cost of coverage prior to shopping, you’ll be better prepared on the finer points of how to buy life insurance with a pre-existing condition.
+Consider these tips:

-The older you get, the more expensive life insurance becomes.
-This is because there’s a higher likelihood that your insurance carrier will need to pay out the death benefit indicated in your plan.
-To avoid the higher rates associated with applying for coverage later in life, consider applying for life insurance earlier (in your 20s or 30s).
-Doing so now can help you lock in an affordable rate for years to come.
+The older you get, the more expensive life insurance typically becomes.
+This is because your insurance carrier assumes that with an older policyholder, there will be a higher chance the insurer will need to pay out the death benefit indicated in a plan.
+To avoid the higher rates associated with applying for coverage later in life, you may consider applying for life insurance earlier (in your 20s or 30s).
+Doing so may help you lock in an affordable rate for years to come.

 Share improvements with your insurer